Home

 OK.

-Lets go.
+Let's go.

 The Correct Body Mechanics of Chins

 Chins put the most strain on the latissimus dorsi, also called the lats.
-Other muscles that assist are the biceps, pectoralis major & minor, teres major, the trepezius, the levator scapulue, and the rhomboids.
+Other muscles that assist are the biceps, pectoralis major & minor, teres major, the trapezius, the levator scapulue, and the rhomboids.

-That's a lot of old latin names.
+That's a lot of old Latin names.
 Suffice it to say that chin-ups work the back, shoulders, and arms well.

 Chin-ups are done with the palms of the hands facing towards yourself (a supinated grip).
 The reverse, hands facing away from the body, are actually pull ups, not what we're doing.